INCF/nineml-spec/source/examples.rst

    U &\leftarrow U + d \\
    V &\leftarrow c\end{aligned}

-The target-regime of the OnCondition transition is not declared explicitly in the XML, implying that the target-regime is the same as the source-regime, i.e. *subthresholdRegime*.
+The target-regime of the :ref:`OnCondition` transition is not declared explicitly in the XML, implying that the target-regime is the same as the source-regime, i.e. *subthresholdRegime*.